WHOIGit/2025-06-26-PythonCarpentries/index.md

 <p id="collaborativenotes">
   <strong>Google Document Link:</strong>
-  To access and add to the course notes, visit: https://tinyurl.com/ywrbvynt
+  To access and add to the course notes, visit: <a href="https://tinyurl.com/ywrbvynt">https://tinyurl.com/ywrbvynt</a>
 </p>

 {% comment %}